 Peyton Beeli – [email protected]

-My name is Eden Bloch, and I am a junior from Long Island, New York.
+My name is Eden Bloch, and I am a senior from Long Island, New York.
 I am a History major, concentrating in Africana Studies, Jewish Studies, and Justice and Law.
 I have enjoyed developing close relationships with many professors within the History Department.
 One of my interests relates to how minority groups, including African Americans and Jews, have responded to discrimination throughout history, and the ways in which their responses are similar and different.
-In addition to the History Department’s Junior Advisory Board, I serve as the Committee Chair for the Library Committee and a member of the Honorary Degrees Committee.
+In addition to the History Department’s Senior Advisory Board, I serve as the Committee Chair for the Library Committee and a member of the Honorary Degrees Committee.
 I am also a Mentor for Peer MentEph and a member of the Williams College Jewish Association.

 Eden Bloch – [email protected]